 Sunfish Mola mola is the largest bony fish in the world; they are an ocean vagrant that can be found in both tropical and temperate waters.
 They feed mainly on jellyfish so are found often when there are jellyfish blooms around the coast.
 Sunfish are often recorded in the Skomer MCZ in low numbers from July to September when seawater temperatures are around 15°C or warmer.
 Sunfish records are from both MCZ staff and from Dale Princess crew.
 Although they can grow up to 1000kg, those recorded are usually relatively small individuals.
 Some years several individuals have been spotted whilst in other years there have been no records.
+In 2018 only one sunfish was recorded in July.

-6.12.4 Notable species that were recorded in 2017
+6.12.4 Notable species that were recorded in 2018